Ernst-Abbe-Hochschule Jena

-University of Applied Sciences Jena (UAS Jena) (German: Ernst-Abbe-Hochschule Jena (EAH Jena)) was founded on 1 October 1991 as one of the first institutions of higher education of its kind in the newly founded federal states of Germany.
-Since the beginning of summer semester 2012, it bears the name of the entrepreneur Ernst Abbe.
-The university is characterized above all by its high practical orientation and research strength.
-Their slogan is: Innovation for quality of life.
-Health, precision, sustainability & networking!
+University of Applied Sciences Jena (German: Ernst-Abbe-Hochschule Jena (short version: EAH Jena)) was founded on 1 October 1991 as one of the first institutions of higher education of its kind in the newly founded federal states of Germany.
+Since the start of the summer semester in 2012, it has borne the name of the entrepreneur Ernst Abbe.
+Their slogan is: ENABLING, MOVING, CREATING – TOGETHER.

 History

-During the trial operation in the winter semester 1991, 272 students joined, and nowadays about 4,400 students are enrolled at the UAS Jena.
+During the trial operation in the winter semester 1991, 272 students joined, and nowadays about 4,300 students are enrolled at the University of Applied Sciences Jena.
 After extensive renovation and redesign, at the end of 2001, all departments, the university administration as well as the central library with the patent and research site moved to the campus in the Carl-Zeiss-Promenade in Jena.

 In the summer semester 2012, the Fachhochschule Jena was renamed to Ernst-Abbe-Fachhochschule Jena.
 Due to changes in the Higher Education Act in October 2014, an additional change of name followed.
 The new name Ernst-Abbe-Hochschule Jena intended to clarify the competences of the university in the areas of teaching and research.
-The use of the name Ernst Abbe, a researcher, entrepreneur and social reformer, represents the UAS Jena fields of specialisation in a perfect way.
+The use of the name Ernst Abbe, a researcher, entrepreneur and social reformer, represents the University of Applied Sciences Jena fields of specialisation.

 Structure and Courses

 The University of Applied Sciences Jena offers about 50 Bachelor's and Master's degree programs in the fields of technology, business, social affairs and health.
 They are all characterized by a very high practical relevance.
 The university ensures this in particular through its integration into various networks, the appointment of professors from industry as well as through project and research work, internships, excursions and theses with numerous cooperation partners.
-In addition, simulation games, case studies and practical lectures are integrated into the curriculum, interdisciplinary events are offered and coaching-based support services,such as those of the Career Service and the Start-up Service, are made available.
-The Bachelor's and Master's degree programs at UAS Jena meet high scientific standards and at the same time meet the practical requirements for specialists and managers of tomorrow.
+In addition, simulation games, case studies and practical lectures are integrated into the curriculum, interdisciplinary events are offered and coaching-based support services, such as those of the Career Service and the Start-up Service, are made available.
+The Bachelor's and Master's degree programs at University of Applied Sciences Jena meet high scientific standards and at the same time meet the practical requirements for specialists and managers of tomorrow.

 The degree programmes are assigned to the following nine departments: